vtex-apps/io-documentation/docs/en/Recipes/layout/creating-a-new-custom-page.md

 You can manage each page's title and template in the Pages section, within the admin's CMS.
 </div>

 However, you may want to create a new custom page for your store.
-In this case, a new URL and content to go with it must also be created by you.
+In this case, a new URL and content to go with it must be created by you.

+## Stey by step

 Follow the steps below and learn how to define a different layout and path for a new store page:

-1. Create a **new template** in your store theme.
+1. Create a **new template** in your store theme;
-2. Create your **new page's path**.
+2. Create your **new page's path**;
-3. **Add content** to your page using Site Editor.
+3. **Add content** to your page using Site Editor;
 4. Promote your changes to a **master workspace**.

-## New template
+### Creating the new template

 A template sets the page layout, so if you want to create a custom page for your store you also will need to create a new template for it.

-In order to do so, you first must choose one of three template types to host your new template:
+In order to do so, you first must choose one of three template types to host your new page:

-- **Product** - Template type for pages that must deal with the content of a single product.
+- **Product** - For pages that must deal with the content of a single product.
 For instance, a product details page.
 Adding any new product automatically generates a new Product page.

-- **Product collections** - Template type for pages containing a group of products, such as the Search Result page.
+- **Product collections** - For pages containing a group of products, such as the Search Result page.

-- **Standard** - Template type for pages with no specific product content.
+- **Standard** - For pages with no specific product content.
 For instance, the Home page.

 <div class="alert alert-info">
 Even though <code>Standard</code> pages are not directly linked to any specific product, they may display shelves or lists of any chosen group of products.
 The main difference is that the group of products shown in such page does not depend on the URL query, but only on the setting of the shelf itself.